fastred/IBAnalyzer/README.md

 ## How It Works

 IBAnalyzer starts by parsing all `.xib,` `.storyboard` and `.swift` files in the provided folder.
 It then uses this data (wrapped in `AnalyzerConfiguration`) to generate warnings.
 You can see the source of an analyzer [checking connections between source code and nibs here](https://github.com/fastred/IBAnalyzer/blob/master/IBAnalyzer/Analyzers/ConnectionAnalyzer.swift).

+New warnings can be implemented by adding a new type conforming to the `Analyzer` protocol and initializing it in `main.swift`.
+Check [issues](https://github.com/fastred/IBAnalyzer/issues) to learn about some ideas for new warnings.

 ## Installation